Convert OBJ to DWG (via DXF Projection)

 How OBJ → DWG conversion works

 OBJ files store 3D geometry as vertices, edges, and faces.
-This tool loads the OBJ mesh and projects the geometry onto a 2D plane (XY top view by default), extracting visible edge lines and silhouettes as DXF line entities.
+This tool loads the OBJ mesh and projects the geometry onto a 2D plane (XY top view by default), extracting visible edge lines and silhouettes as DXF line entities — free and available now.
 All depth and 3D structure is permanently discarded in the projection.
-The resulting DXF contains 2D line geometry only.
-The DXF can be opened in AutoCAD and saved as native DWG using File → Save As.
+Native binary DWG export is being built as a Pro feature; use OBJ to DXF for a free, working conversion today, or join the waitlist below to be notified when DWG ships.
 If you need full 3D output, use OBJ → FBX instead.

 Limitations